-The rapper links up with H&M to raise awareness of its garment collection initiative.
+Linking up with H&M to raise awareness of their garment collection initiative.

-Although H&M has been criticized for its Conscious Collection and annual sustainability report by many who see its fast fashion business to be more indicative of the problem than the solution, M.I.A says we should give them a gold star for their efforts.
+Although H&M have been criticised for their Conscious Collection and annual sustainability report by many who see their fast fashion business to be more indicative of the problem than the solution, M.I.A says we should give them a gold star for their efforts.
 "I think if they can slowly get around to it, you've got to give them a gold star and a pat on the back, and you've got to be encouraging," she told Vogue.
 "You can't discourage it and divide them into [labels] who make it in organic, hemp fabric are more righteous and they deserve to be represented, and all high-street brands are evil.
 I don't think we should build walls like that."

 Text Charlotte Gush

 Photography courtesy H&M